 7. Seiko 5 Sports Automatic Watch

-The Seiko 5 has been a constant presence in entry-level mens best watches lists for a year, and the latest entry is just as solid as ever.
-This is an outdoor watch through and through and tough enough to handle even the most extreme activities.
+The Seiko 5 has been a constant presence among the best entry-level men's watches lists for over a year, and the latest entry is just as solid as ever.
+This is an outdoor watch through and through and is tough enough to handle even the most extreme activities.
 A Seiko automatic movement is designed to last a lifetime, and the Seiko 5 includes both Hardlex crystal protection and a water-resistant level appropriate even for the most enthusiastic beach bums.

 8. Fossil Men’s Nate Stainless Steel Quartz Watch